EngineerHank/Timed-Math-Challenge/README.md

 # Timed-Math-Challenge
-THis is a simple python maths challenge that generates mathematical problems randomly, and time the participants usage time to answer them. uses # time and # random modules
+This is a simple python maths challenge that generates mathematical problems randomly, and time the participants usage time to answer them. uses # time and # random modules